-This site presents the idea that birds developed from pterosaurs.
+This site presents the idea that birds developed from flying pterosaurs.

 This is a credible alternative to the current, mainstream idea that birds developed from land-based dinosaurs.

 Would anyone care to compare these feet to pterosaur feet? to dromaeosaur feet?